Tiazzo/autonomous-vehicles/README.md

 ---

-## Demo
-Watch the demo video of the simulation under heavy traffic:
-Scenario C Demo Video

----

 ## For detailed methodology and evaluation:
 A Comparative Study of Rule-Based and Machine Learning Models for Lane-Change Decision-Making in Autonomous Vehicles